SocketPhys/Facebook-to-Computer-heroku/README.md

 Commands:

+/wolf: starts wolfram-alpha mode
+Wolfram-alfa mode basically lets you type anything, and if wolfram alpha can understand it you will be messaged with the title and values of its result.
+Queries can range from "2+2" to "Size of the Sun" to "Integrate xsin(x^2)".
+Yes it allows calculus.

+/exit: exits wolfram-alpha mode

 calc: starts calculator mode.
 Calculator mode is where you can type any javascript expression and return the bot will message you after it runs it.
 For example 2+2 would message you 4.
 However console.log("hello") would not message you anything but it would print to your console. "hello" + "goodbye" would message you hellogoodbye.
 In deciding what works just imagine eval(message) in javascript and if it returns a value then you will be messaged that value.